department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/bad-address-indicator/research/findings-summary.md

 1. Consider revisiting the content included within the Contact information alerts to further simplify the text and avoid confusion surrounding the two pathways of Updating and Confirming an address
 	* Simplify content in the main Contact information alert as it is often overlooked
 	* Determine if it is best to further differentiate between the Personal info and Contact info main alerts OR if these alerts should be made exactly the same (with some participants assuming they were the same and not reading the second alert)
-	* Consider separating out the instructions related to Confirming from the primary instructions for Updating an address
+	* Consider separating out the instructions for Confirming and address from the primary instructions for Updating an address
-	* Consider relocating the Confirm instructions within an additional information dropdown component (link) "What to do if your address is already correct" - to be accessed only when needed and help remove confusion surrounding Update Address and Confirm Address.
-Also consider expandable alert (link).
+	* Consider relocating the Confirm instructions to an additional information dropdown component (link) such as "What to do if your address is already correct" - to be accessed only when needed and help remove confusion surrounding the difference between Updating and Confirming an address.
+Also consider the expandable alert (link)
 	* Consider including the instructions for Confirming in the smaller alert in the mailing address field, closer to where participants are usually seeking this information during the Confirm task
 	* List Confirm instructions in an easy-to-read format, such as bullet points, to more clearly convey this information
-3. Consider editing "Review your Address" to "Review your address"
+3. Consider changing "Review your Address" to "Review your address"
-4. Consider changing the email format to all lowercase
+4. Consider changing the email format to all lowercase characters

 Next Steps
 ==========